-The Trustees are committed to having high governance standards and met three times during the Scheme year to monitor the controls and processes in respect of the administration relating to the Scheme's funds.
-This statement covers the period 6 April 2021 to 5 April 2022.
-This year, for the first time, the law requires me to show information about the return on investments within the statement (after the deduction of any charges and transaction costs paid for by members).
+The Trustees are committed to having high governance standards and met five times during the Scheme year to monitor the controls and processes in respect of the administration relating to the Scheme's funds.
+This statement covers the period 6 April 2022 to 5 April 2023.
+The law requires me to show information about the return on investments within the statement (after the deduction of any charges and transaction costs paid for by members).
 These are included to help members understand how their investments are performing.